 However, if you don’t have a stand mixer, you can knead the dough by hand.
 Use a timer to keep track of how long you knead the bread.
 If your arms get tired, take a break for a moment or two and resume.

-This video shows how to knead bread:
+A video showing how to knead

 - It has doubled in size.
 In cooler temperatures (less than 75º) this may take longer.